miklevin/MikeLev.in/_posts/2024-12-27-linkgraphectomy.md

 ### Finding The Love

-That's when you back up and mentally refactor&#151; to find the love.
+That's when you back up and mentally refactor— to find the love.

 It's not about powering through large chunks of code risking breaking everything, which is what it feels like at first.